-Knowing how to look up data in a complex data set is the digital equivalent of knowing how to flip through your Filofax and locate the deets of a contact and be certain it’s the correct person based on your self-styled cataloguing of your contacts.
-As tech has improved and digital database have grown, so too have our lookup tools.
-The humble vlookup and its laid back friend the hlookup are now redundant and we should celebrate that.
+Knowing how to look up data in a complex data set is the digital equivalent of knowing how to flip through your Filofax, locate the details of a contact, and be certain it’s the correct person (based on your self-styled cataloguing of your contacts).
+As tech has improved and digital databases have grown, so too have our ‘look up’ tools.
+The humble VLOOKUP and its laid-back friend the HLOOKUP are now redundant and we should celebrate that.
 They changed the world of work forever.
-It’s successor should only make data more accessible, more reliable and more accurate for the masses.
+Their successor should make data more accessible, more reliable and more accurate for the masses.

-The vlookup - it's good bad and ugly impact in the workplace.
-The vlookup was a tricky mother function.
-It frequently entered the lives of junior administrators whose technical introduction to its beauty was without full appreciation.
-There were people copying vlookups without a real understanding of how they operated and why the function was written into the spreadsheet they had inherited.
-I was one of the lucky ones, I got introduced to the vlookup in up and it’s even harder to execute hlookup on the same day, very early in my non-technical career.
-The person who eplained it started with explaining table arrays, navigating data and the watch out around columns indexing.
-That one day of training kickstarted a comfortable place for working with big data.
-Understanding how to lookup data vertically and horizontally and return corresponding information from parallel columns/rows ushered in the democratisation of home made calculators, ready reckoners, predictive modelling, and faster accounting.
+Understanding how to look data up vertically and horizontally – and return corresponding information from parallel columns or rows – ushered in the democratisation of home-made calculators, ready reckoners, predictive modelling, and faster accounting.
 They paved the way for a new era of analytics around richer business metrics.
-In theory the humble lookup sounds easy, so how was it lost on so many who'd been on the Excel training?
+In theory the humble LOOKUP sounds easy, so how was it lost on so many who'd been on the Excel training?
 Training that senior management teams in their droves deemed not to be a return on investment.

 Here are my workplace observations from the front line.

-The v is absolutely meaningless if you don't understand that h exists.
-It looks like code, it feels like another language.
-And it is code, v is for vertical and h is for horizontal.
+The V is meaningless if you don't understand that H exists.
+It looks like code and it feels like another language.
+And it is code, V is for vertical and H is for horizontal.

-Many people were counting columns visually and not using the row counter to index the column they wanted to lookup.
+Many people were counting visually and not using the counter to index the column or row they wanted to look up.
 This was taxing and open to errors.
-Particularly when data got BIG and people were hiding columns that were not getting counted.
+Particularly when datasets got bigger and people were hiding columns that were not getting counted.